The Ann Sothern Show: Development

+Production

 The series was filmed at Desilu Studios though not in front of a live studio audience like most other Desilu sitcoms of the era.
 Sothern reportedly did not like to perform comedy in front of an audience, and thus, a laugh track was used throughout the show's run.
 Some episodes featured a disclaimer during the end credits reading "Audience Reaction Technically Produced".
 Sothern and her sister, Bonnie Lake, wrote the series' theme song "Katy".

-The series premiered in October 1958 to satisfactory ratings and an earned a Golden Globe Award for Best TV Show.
-Despite the respectable ratings, Sothern was reportedly dissatisfied with the series and felt Ernest Truex's character was funnier and was garnering more attention.
-Midway through the first season, Ernest Truex and Reta Shaw, who portrayed the role of Truex's character's wife, were written out.
-Don Porter, who had previously portrayed Sothern's boss on Private Secretary, joined the series as the boss to Sothern's Katy O'Connor.
+The series initially premiered to satisfactory ratings and an earned a Golden Globe Award for Best TV Show.
+Although Variety described the series as representing "moderate or nervous hits" in February 1959, it was also noted that the series was among the top-rated non-Western series.
+However, ratings began to decline and Sothern was reportedly dissatisfied that Ernest Truex's character was garnering more attention.
+On January 27, 1959, United Press International correspondent William Ewald reported in his column that Truex would depart the series.
+A few weeks later, on February 3, Ewald reported that Don Porter, Sothern's former Private Secretary co-star, would replace Truex.
 Ratings for the series improved, prompting CBS to renew the series for a second season.

-Jack Mullaney and Jacques Scott were also dropped from the cast at the beginning of the second season, and Private Secretary alum Jesse White joined the series.
+Jack Mullaney and Jacques Scott were also dropped from the cast at the beginning of the second season, and Private Secretary alum Jesse White joined the series in a recurring role towards the end of the season.
 The second season also did well enough for CBS to renew the series for a third season.

-At the beginning of the third season, CBS moved The Ann Sothern Show from its timeslot on Mondays at 9:30 pm EST (immediately following The Danny Thomas Show) to Thursdays at 9:30 pm EST. The move put the series in direct competition with the highly popular top 10 hit The Untouchables.
-As a result, The Ann Sothern Show ratings declined, and CBS chose to cancel the series in the spring of 1961.
+At the beginning of the third season, CBS moved The Ann Sothern Show from its timeslot on Mondays at 9:30 pm EST (immediately following The Danny Thomas Show) to Thursdays at 9:30 pm EST. The move put the series in direct competition with the highly popular top 10 hit The Untouchables, and ratings declined as a result.
+On February 15, 1961, CBS announced that The Ann Sothern Show had been cancelled.